 If you don't have your copy of the Provider Directory, you can request a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
-You may ask Customer Service for more information about our network providers, including their qualifications.
-You can also search the Provider Directory for in-network providers at http://healthplan.memorialhermann.org/medicare/.
+You may ask Customer Service for more information about our network providers, including their qualifications You can also see the Provider Directory at http://healthplan.memorialhermann.org/medicare/.
 Both Customer Service and the website can give you the most up-to-date information about changes in our network providers.

-Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network
+Section 3.3 The Pharmacy Directory : Your guide to pharmacies in our network